Position: Professor (horn)

 Address: 1058 Moore Musical Arts Center

 Andrew Pelletier is a very active and respected horn soloist, Grammy-award winning chamber musician and teacher/mentor.
 Of his solo playing, John Henken of the Los Angeles Times wrote, “gleaming, handsome playing.
 Pelletier is a soloist who seems capable of anything on his instrument.”
 Fanfare Magazine called him “Phenomenal…undeniably in tune with what he plays” and the American Record Guide has praised his “full sound and playing with authority and imagination.”
-He is the First Prize winner of the 1997 and 2001 American Horn Competition (America’s only internationally recognized competition for the horn) and has appeared as a soloist at the International Horn Society Annual Symposia in 1997, 2003, 2005, 2009, 2013 and 2014.
-He is in regular demand for artistic residencies and clinics at universities and music schools and his solo tours have taken him to 28 US states, Canada, Mexico, England and Australia.
+He is the First Prize winner of the 1997 and 2001 American Horn Competition (America’s only internationally recognized competition for the horn) and has appeared as a soloist at the International Horn Society Annual Symposia in 1997, 2003, 2005, 2009, 2013, 2014, 2016 and 2017.
+He is in regular demand for artistic residencies and clinics at universities and music schools and his solo tours have taken him to 30 US states, Australia, Brazil, Canada, England, and Mexico.

-Dedicated to new music and the collaboration between performer and composer, he has commissioned and premiered over 25 new works for the horn as a solo voice, by such noted composers as Karlheinz Stockhausen, Roger Reynolds, Kerry Turner, Meredith Brammeier, Christopher Dietz, Carson Cooman, Randall Faust, Joseph Landers, C.R.
-Kasprzyk and Anne McGinty.
+Dedicated to new music and the collaboration between performer and composer, he has commissioned and premiered over 30 new works for the horn as a solo voice, by such noted composers as Karlheinz Stockhausen, Roger Reynolds, Kerry Turner, David Gillingham, David Crumb, Meredith Brammeier, Fernando Deddos, Christopher Dietz, Carson Cooman, Randall Faust, C.R.
+Kasprzyk, Joseph Landers, and Anne McGinty.

-A Lifetime member of the International Horn Society, he serves on its Advisory Council.
-His pedagogical articles have been published by the International Horn Society, the Norwegian Horn Society, the Texas Bandmaster’s Association and the New York Brass Conference.
-He holds a B.M. degree from the University of Southern Maine, and an M.M. and the D.M.A (voted Outstanding Graduate of the Class for both degrees) from the University of Southern California.
+He is a Lifetime member of the International Horn Society and the British Horn Society.
+He serves on the Advisory Council of the International Horn Society, as well as its Digital Newsletter Committee, and regularly judges numerous solo and orchestral competitions for the Society.
+His pedagogical articles have been published by the International Horn Society, the Norwegian Horn Society, the New England Horn Society, the Texas Bandmaster’s Association and the New York Brass Conference.
+He holds a B.M. degree, Summa Cum Laude, from the University of Southern Maine, and an M.M. and the D.M.A (voted Outstanding Graduate of the Class for both degrees) from the University of Southern California.
 His primary mentor was James Decker, with additional studies with John Boden, David Jolley, trumpeter Roy Poper, Michael Thompson and Gail Williams.
 He has recorded for MSR Classics, Cambria Master Classics, Koch International and Delos labels.
-Since 2004, Pelletier is very proud to serve as the Associate Professor of Horn at the Bowling Green State University College of Musical Arts, in Bowling Green, Ohio.
+Since 2004, Pelletier is very proud to serve as the Professor of Horn of the College of Musical Arts at Bowling Green State University, in Bowling Green, Ohio.